uvalib/dspace_util/README.md

 Code here supports the activity of transferring items from LibraOpen to DSpace, in particular `dspace_import` which can perform the full end-to-end transfer.

-The import process creates DSpace _entities_ rather than simply DSpace "items";
+The import process creates DSpace "entities" rather than simply DSpace "items";
 this includes:

 * **Publication** entities corresponding to exported LibraOpen submissions.